 Significant improvements were made as a result of this upgrade, and the operating theatre is now equipped with a state-of-the-art anesthetic machine, two new operating tables (one electric and one hydraulic), piped gases, several monitors, suction, lighting, a recovery room, staff changing facilities, and scrub and sluice areas.

-IGF also support with the provision of salaries for two surgeons, two dentists and three nurses.
+IGF also support by financing the salaries of two surgeons, two dentists and three nurses.

-Working with Book Aid International and Windle International Kenya (WIK), IGF funded the Solar Homework Club, a project that aims to support the provision of quality education by providing access to books and solar lamps in seven secondary schools in Kakuma Refugee Camp, Kenya.
-This has enabled the shipment of 3,065 books comprising of text books, revision guides and teen fiction (all donated to Book Aid International by UK publishers), as well as 864 solar lamps to be used by school teachers and students.
-There is no electricity for the refugee population across Kakuma, leaving students unable to study or do their homework at home, and teachers have unanimously agreed that lending the lamps to students is the best long-term solution.
-Schools will own the lamps and students will be provided with lamps on loan until they bring them back upon completion of their time at school.
-This will allow the school to serve more students and help others the following year.
-Teachers noted that the lamps will encourage school attendance among students and have a profound impact on their learning.
+Working with Book Aid International, Windle International Kenya (WIK), and Windle International Uganda, IGF fund the Solar Homework Club, a project that aims to support the provision of quality education by providing access to books and solar lamps in secondary schools in Kakuma Refugee Camp, Kenya, and Camp Rhino, Uganda.
+This has enabled the shipment of thousands of books comprising of text books, revision guides and teen fiction (all donated to Book Aid International by UK publishers), as well as solar lamps to be used by school teachers and students.
+There is no electricity for the refugee population across either camp, leaving students unable to study or do their homework at home.
+Teachers have unanimously agreed that lending the lamps to students is the best long-term solution.
+Schools own the lamps and students are provided with lamps on loan until they bring them back upon completion of their time at school.
+This allows the school to serve more students - and help others the following year.
+Teachers note that the lamps encourage school attendance among students and have a profound impact on their learning.